tacitknowledge/slow-light/README.md

 Slow Light is a Java Proxying tool that degrades response times of object methods as concurrency increases.

 We've used it primarily to test monitoring and fault tolerance of integration points under scalability tests.
+We love using it to test [Hystrix](https://github.com/Netflix/Hystrix) integrations and configurations.

 # Introduction and Motivation